mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/paper/index.md

 ## TCP port scanning

-As usual, I'll initiate a port scan on Antique using a TCP SYN `nmap` scan to assess its attack surface.
+As usual, I'll initiate a port scan on Paper using a TCP SYN `nmap` scan to assess its attack surface.

 ```sh
 ❯ nmap -sS 10.10.11.143 -p-